 The October film on October 19th is “Leave it to Beavers” a charming and informative documentary which clarifies the important role beavers are able to play in water management.
 This is a great film for all the family.
 It is preceeded by a bake sale, with something of a Halloween theme, and followed by a discussion lead by Tom Davis with the National Park Service and Radford U Biologist Jane Cundiff of Floyd (who has a beaver colony on her property in Floyd.)

 All this season’s films are scheduled for Sunday evenings.
 Doors will open at 6:00pm for food and conversation.
 Films will start around 6:30 to 6:45pm.
 Each film is followed by a panel lead community discussion.

-Future films will be shown on October 19, November 16 and December 7th.
+Future films will be shown on November 16 (Chasing Ice) and December 7 (Ground Operations.)